YukiIsait/7ZipBuilder/README-EN.md

 ## License

-- This project is licensed under the MIT License.
+- This project is licensed under the MIT license.
 See the [LICENSE](LICENSE.md) file for details.
 - The 7-Zip project is licensed under the GNU LGPL, BSD 3, and unRAR licenses.
 See the [LICENSE](https://www.7-zip.org/license.txt) file for details.

 ## About Us